tomayac/js-input-masking/README.md

 Just leaving this to the user land is an obvious alternative.
 The ecosystem of input masking libraries is alive, and great implementations exist.
-Pulling any of those in comes at a cost for each locale that's needed, and the weight of the library itself.
+Pulling any of those in comes at a cost for each locale that's needed though, and the weight of the particular input masking library itself.

 Another alternative would be to add new (and smarter) input types.
 A recent example is the